shasunal/Yodini/readme.txt

 git commit -m ""
 git push

-go to github and do pull request and merge
+go to github and do new pull request, choose yourself, and merge